 So, what is the best way to take advantage of all the benefits PDF compression has to offer?
 Angela O’Donnell explains by answering our questions below.

-Q: Can you give us a brief explainer of what PDF compression is?
+Q: Can you briefly explain what PDF compression is?

 PDF compression reorganizes the data in a PDF file, storing it more efficiently so its size can be reduced without losing important details in the process.
 Reorganizing the data could mean images are resized and/or reformatted in order to reduce file size.

-Automation comes into play here, since manually converting hundreds, thousands, or even millions of documents to PDF is a mammoth task.
+Automation is useful here since manually converting hundreds, thousands, or even millions of documents to PDF is a mammoth task.

-Administrators can point an automated conversion service at a document repository, like major documents management systems (DMS), Dropbox, SharePoint, or even a single folder on a Windows network, and silently process new and legacy documents – converting them to PDF in the background.
+Administrators can point an automated conversion service at a document repository, like major documents management systems (DMS), Dropbox, SharePoint, or even a single folder on a Windows network, and silently convert documents to PDF in the background.

 Q: How does automation work in the compression process?